HazyAutumnRain/Kid/README.md

 Text must exist for header to be created
 <p>Priority means the size of the heading (1 - 6)
 <p>Align must be any of the following examples.
-If anything else, it defaults to being</p>
+If anything else, it defaults to being left</p>

 ---
 &nbsp;